matthewm101/yacc_cpack_cache_attack/README.md

 This repository contains a simulation of a proof-of-concept compressed cache attack on a cache using YACC as its architecture and C-PACK as its compression algorithm.
 This attack is based on the attack used in the Safecracker paper.

-Further details about how the attack works can be found in my paper: TODO
+Further details about how the attack works can be found in [my paper](https://github.com/matthewm101/yacc_cpack_cache_attack/blob/main/CompressedCacheAttacksPaper.pdf).

 Information about YACC, C-PACK, and Safecracker can be found using the following sources: